akkamo/akkamo/gitbook/modules/kafka-module.md

   `ctx.inject[KafkaProducer[String, String]]("name1")`
 - **inject the default connection**
-  If any configuration has set the `default = true` property, it will be considered as *default* and can be injected without specifying the key, e.g.
+  If any configuration has set the `default = true` property, it will be considered as *default* and can be injected without specifying the alias, e.g.
   `ctx.inject[KafkaProducer[String, String]]`.
 Please note that only one configuration can be marked as *default*.
 - **inject by the name alias**